zotonic/zotonic/doc/dev/releasenotes/rel_0.8.0.rst

    We stabilized the pgsql connection pool in the presence of database connection failures and improvoved query timeout handling.

-The "host" option in a site's config file is now optional.
-When not present it will be derived from the site's directory name.
+The "host" option in a site’s config file is now optional.
+When not present it will be derived from the site’s directory name.

 New / updated modules